GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/aggregation-service/index.md

 ## Noise and scaling {: #noise-scale}

-To protect user privacy, the aggregation service applies an [additive noise mechanism](https://en.wikipedia.org/wiki/Additive_noise_mechanisms) to the raw data from aggregatable reports.
+To protect user privacy, the Aggregation Service applies an [additive noise mechanism](https://en.wikipedia.org/wiki/Additive_noise_mechanisms) to the raw data from aggregatable reports.
 This means that a certain amount of statistical noise is added to each aggregate value before its release in a